TricomB2B/object-fit-videos/README.md

 An open-source polyfill for CSS `object-fit` and `object-position` on videos.
 Supports IE9-11, Edge, and Safari (and more?).
 Does nothing on browsers that support these properties.

-At this time, only `object-fit` has been implemented.

 Many thanks go to both the [object-fit-images](https://github.com/bfred-it/object-fit-images) and [fitie](https://github.com/jonathantneal/fitie) projects for doing a lot of work on their polyfills.
 Much of this project got its start by following their examples.

 ### Installation